deepmodeling/APEX/README.md

   ```shell
   apex property.json relaxation.json
   ```
-APEX also provides a single-step local debug mode, which can run `Make` and `Post` step individually under local enviornment.
+APEX also provides a **single-step local debug mode**, which can run `Make` and `Post` step individually under local enviornment.
 User can invoke them by following optional arguments like:

   | Type of step | Optional argument | Shorten way |
   | :------------ | ----- | ----- |